+Use of Fire Fighting Foam in Training Activities and Emergencies: The permittee must prohibit the use of Class B firefighting foam that contains intentionally added perfluoroalkyl and polyfluoroalkyl substances for training or testing purposes.
+For emergency use, the permittee shall evaluate whether a Class B fluorine-free foam can provide the required performance for the specific hazard.
+Fluorinated Class B foams should only be used in situations of significant flammable liquid hazard with risk for public safety or significant property loss, where the performance of other foams has not been demonstrated to date.
+However, the provisions of this Part (I.E.5.a.vi) shall not apply to firefighting training, testing or emergency operations when the use of Class B firefighting foam containing perfluoroalkyl and polyfluoroalkyl substances is authorized by federal law.

+Training

-Training: Train applicable municipal staff to implement the Pollution Prevention/Good Housekeeping for Municipal Operations, including training for employees that will conduct inspections in accordance with Part I.E.5.a.ii(C).
-The permittee must identify those who will be likely to inspect the control measures and provide training to those individuals.
-The program must inform public employees responsible for operations with the potential to result in an illicit discharge about the permittee’s prohibitions against, and potential impacts associated with, illicit discharges from municipal operations.
+The permittee must train applicable permittee staff to implement the Pollution Prevention/Good Housekeeping for permittee-owned facilities and operations.

+The permittee must identify those who will be likely to inspect the control measures and provide training to those individuals that will conduct inspections in accordance with Part I.E.5.a.ii and Part I.E.5.a.iii.

+The program must inform permittee staff responsible for operations with the potential to result in an illicit discharge about the permittee’s prohibitions against, and potential impacts associated with, illicit discharges from permittee operations.
 The training must also include information on trash and its effects on water quality.

-Recordkeeping: The permittee must maintain the following records for activities to meet the requirements of this section I.E.5 and Part I.K.2:
+Recordkeeping: The permittee must maintain the following records for activities to meet the requirements of this Part I.E.5 and Part I.K.2:

-Municipal Facility Runoff Control Measures: For each applicable municipal facility:
+Permittee-owned Facility Runoff Control Measures: For each applicable permittee facility and operation:

 Facility identification